-)-- Hundreds are preparing to descend upon the city this week for a series of events between March 27 - April 4 commemorating the 50th anniversary of the founding of Swing Phi Swing Social Fellowship, Inc.®., including the unveiling and dedication of a monument on the campus of Winston-Salem State University, a Youth Empowerment Summit for over 100 college-bound students and the announcement of a substantial scholarship endowment the organization will pledge to the university upon whose campus it was founded.
+Hundreds to descend upon the city of Winston-Salem, NC for a series of events between March 27 - April 4 commemorating the 50th anniversary of the founding of Swing Phi Swing Social Fellowship, Inc.®., including the unveiling and dedication of a monument on the campus of Winston Salem State University, a Youth Empowerment Summit, and the announcement of a substantial scholarship endowment the organization will pledge to the university where it was founded.

 Events open to the public:

 From the Clouds to the Streets: Discussion on Social Activism From the 1960’s to Now

 Speakers: Dr. Larry Little (WSSU Professor and Founding Member of the Winston-Salem Black Panther Party), Hazel Mack (former Black Panther member), and Kia Chavious (Winston-Salem Assistant District Attorney)

 Wednesday, March 27 6:30 p.m.- 9:00 p.m.
 (WSSU: Anderson Center) *not an official event

 Youth Empowerment Summit: Developing Leaders of Tomorrow(for youth)

 Friday, March 29th, 9:00 a.m. – 11:30 a.m.
 (WSSU: Anderson Center)

 Friday, March 29th, 12:00 p.m. – 4:00 p.m.
 (WSSU)

 Saturday, March 30th, 12:00 p.m. – (WSSU: Near Clock Tower and O’Kelly Library)